 - Crock Pot French Onion Soup

-The Date is a bookstore date.
+The date is a bookstore date, but you could also go to a library.
 I got the original idea from The Dating Diva’s!
 Check out their site.
 It is awesome!!
 I switched up some of their tasks for ones I know me and my husband would enjoy.

 #1 – Visit the COOKING section & chose a recipe that you would like to try.
 This could possibly turn in to another date night.
 My husband and I love trying out new recipes together.